bohlender/blog/content/blog/solving-a-logic-synthesis-puzzle-via-sat-smt/index.md

 \wedge &~ (c_{3,0,1} \vee c_{3,0,2} \vee c_{3,1,2})
 \end{aligned}
 {{</ math >}}

-One detail that is easily overlooked is that the inner gates' inputs are not guaranteed to be constants, such as $x_0,x_1$ and $x_2$.
+One detail that is easily overlooked is that the inner gates' inputs are not guaranteed to be constants, such as $x_0,x_1$ and $x_2$, but may be function evaluations.
 For example, if we were to characterise a generic circuit with $n=2$ inner gates, the following clause would have to be used (among others):
 $$\tag{5} c_{4,0,3} \rightarrow x_4(x_0,x_1,x_2) = f_4(x_0,x_3(x_0,x_1,x_2))$$